LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 Self-care means:

-- Giving ourself the same kindness and care you would give anyone else
+- Giving ourselves the same kindness and care we would give anyone else
 - Recognising that our health and wellbeing are important
 - Making sure we have what we need to stay physically and mentally healthy and well.